Hagedorny/THE-RESUMEATOR/README.md

 ### 4. Add your API key

 Get a key from [console.anthropic.com](https://console.anthropic.com/settings/keys).
-Then create a `.env` file:
+Then create a `.env` file (you can also just rename the .env.example delete "example":

 ```bash
 echo ANTHROPIC_API_KEY=your-key-here > .env